talorS/football_service/README.md

 1. Extract "football_service" folder and open it.

-2. Open the cmd from the folder path.
+2. Open the cmd from that folder path.

-3. In order to set on the RESTful API Server - Write the following command in the console: node app.js
+3. In order to run the RESTful API Server - Write the following command in the console: node app.js

 4. Open your browser or Postman app.